varocketry/guitar-mastery-hub/public/lessons/lesson_025_single_note_melodies.md

 - **Standard:** All professionals use this

 **Common Beginner Mistake:**
-Playing all down-strokes: ↓ ↓ ↓ ↓
+Playing all down-strokes: â†“ â†“ â†“ â†“
 - Works at slow tempo
 - Hits speed ceiling around 80 BPM
 - Creates tension in hand
 - Not scalable to fast playing

 **Correct From Day One:**
-↓ ↑ ↓ ↑ even if it feels awkward initially
+â†“ â†‘ â†“ â†‘ even if it feels awkward initially

 ---

-## 🎸 WARM-UP EXERCISES
+## ðŸŽ¸ WARM-UP EXERCISES

 ### Exercise 1: The Chromatic Builder